-‘Queen of Coachella’ Vanessa Hudgens Embraced So Many Trends in One Look
+This Is How ‘Queen of Coachella’ Vanessa Hudgens Embraced So Many Trends in One Look

 “The Boohoo.com brand is no stranger to the festival circuit — we’re excited to be in Indio with media brand Her Campus and commerce platform Foray Collective to showcase the best of our festival product,” said Natalie McGrath, Boohoo.com’s vice president of marketing.

-The British brand wraps its on-tour campaign at Coachella with influencer-driven and consumer-facing events during both consecutive weekends of the festival.
+The British brand will have influencer-driven and consumer-facing events during both consecutive weekends of the festival.

 Click through the gallery to see more of Coachella’s day one festival style.